 Caitlyn Marie Trevor

 While studying for a Bachelors degree in music, I discovered music cognition and fell in love with the process of conducting research.
-I then garnered eight years of research experience, first as a PhD student, then working as a Postdoctoral Researcher in a neuroscience lab in Switzerland, and finally, by completing a Professional Certificate in User Research.
+I then garnered eight years of research experience, first as a Research Associate while working on my PhD, then working as a Research Scientist in a neuroscience lab in Switzerland, and finally, by completing a Professional Certificate in User Research.

-Through years of managing multiple research project simultaneously, I’ve developed expertise in study design, participant recruitment, data collection, data analysis, and generating engaging final reports.
-Having given 18 international conference presentations and published 10 peer-reviewed academic journal articles, I am practiced at communicating results as compelling, evidence-based narratives concluding with clear, impactful next-steps.
+Through years of managing multiple research projects simultaneously, I’ve developed expertise in study design, participant recruitment, data collection, data analysis, and generating engaging final reports.
+I am practiced at communicating results as compelling, evidence-based narratives concluding with clear, impactful next-steps having published 10 peer-reviewed academic journal articles and given 20+ conference presentations.

 My background in research and teaching has helped me transition seamlessly into the User Research field.
 I bring expertise in a breadth of UX methods including usability tests & interviews.
 My mission is to deeply understand people so that I can champion their needs and advocate for user-centered product development.

-When I’m not interviewing users, you can find me watching the latest arthouse horror film or exploring the botanical gardens with my daughter.
+When I’m not interviewing users, you can find me hiking nearby trails or exploring botanical gardens with my daughter.

 Peer-reviewed Journal Articles